cosmos/ibc/spec/client/ics-006-solo-machine-client/README.md

   consensusState: ConsensusState) {
     path = applyPrefix(prefix, "clients/{clientIdentifier}/consensusState/{consensusStateHeight}")
     // ICS 003 will not increment the proof height after connection or client state verification
-    // the solo machine must increment the proof height by 2 to ensure it matches
+    // the solo machine client must increment the proof height by 2 to ensure it matches
     // the expected sequence used in the signature abortTransactionUnless(height + 2 == clientState.consensusState.sequence)
     abortTransactionUnless(!clientState.frozen)